-This set of Physics Multiple Choice Questions & Answers (MCQs) focuses on “Faraday and Henry Experiments”.
+This set of Class 12 Physics Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Faraday and Henry Experiments”.

 1. What is the instrument used in Faraday’s experiment?